-See the additional Twitter API categories and the extensive list of subcategories and their methods at:
+For additional Twitter API categories and subcategories and their methods, see:

 https://developer.twitter.com/en/docs/api-reference-index

 Rate Limits: A Word of Caution

 Twitter expects developers to use its services responsibly.
 Each Twitter API method has a rate limit, which is the maximum number of requests (i.e., calls to that method) you can make during a 15-minute window.
 Twitter may block you from using its APIs if you continue to call a given API method after its rate limit has been reached.